codewars/docs/content/concepts/kata/translations.md

 - reading comments
 - verifying if translation holds to [translation authoring guidelines (TODO)]()

-After review is completed, reviewer can finalize it with one of following actions:
+After a review is completed, the reviewer can finalize it with one of following actions:

 - leaving a comment with remarks
 - approving the translation